-This module is the first module of the elective track "Implementing innovations on a global scale".
+This course is the first course of the elective track "Implementing innovations on a global scale".

 For many decades, science and technology are seen as the primary solution to alleviate poverty world wide.
 And biomedicine and biotechnology are considered to be key to promoting better health and wellbeing in the modern world.
 Despite the fact that scientific and technological interventions often fail, not bring what was promised and sometimes do more harm than good, science and technology are still the cornerstone of most international development policies.

-In this module we will reflect upon the challenges that come along with using science and technology to alleviate poverty and improve health.
+In this course we will reflect upon the challenges that come along with using science and technology to alleviate poverty and improve health.
 We will use concepts from Science and Technology Studies (STS) and Medical Anthropology to understand why implementation of scientific and technological solutions is that difficult.
-The strong focus on cencepts and theories in this module will strenghten analytical skills needed thorough understanding of complex processes.
+The strong focus on concepts and theories in this course will strengthen analytical skills needed thorough understanding of complex processes.
 Better insight in these complex processes of implementation and technology transfer, will help us to address the barriers and limitations of technological solutions and help to improve this process.

 Throughout the course, students will be encouraged to think critically and creatively about science and technology and to envision effective and inclusive interventions.
 We will emphasize the challenges posed by transferring global health science and technology to regional and local contexts, to illuminate both the benefits and unintended consequences of interventions, and to better understand local worlds and the needs, experiences and capacities of people.

-The goal of this module is twofold.
-First, the module aims to offer an introduction to science and technology studies (STS).
+The goal of this course is twofold.
+First, it aims to offer an introduction to science and technology studies (STS).
 Secondly, it focuses on the development of practical skills to use this theoretical knowledge in global health innovation settings.
-During the module, the students should achieve the following:
+During the course, the students should achieve the following: